-Currently, the one human study to investigated the effects of raspberry ketones (fat loss of 7.8% relative to the 2.8% in placebo; weight loss of 2% relative to 0.5% without detectable differences in caloric intake) was highly confounded in the formulation of METABO (raspberry ketones paired with Caffeine, Capsaicin, garlic, Ginger and Citrus aurantium as a source of Synephrine) and the benefits cannot be traced back to raspberry ketones per se.
-This study also noted an elevated of serum leptin (no influence on resistin nor adiponectin) associated with intervention.
+The one human study to investigate the effects of raspberry ketone found a fat loss of 7.8% relative to the 2.8% in placebo, and weight loss of 2% relative to 0.5% in placebo, without detectable differences in caloric intake.
+This study was highly confounded, however, as raspberry ketone was co-administered with several other supplements in a "METABO" formulation (raspberry ketone paired with Caffeine, Capsaicin, Garlic, Ginger and Citrus aurantium as a source of Synephrine), so the benefits cannot be traced back to raspberry ketone per se.
+This study also noted an elevation of serum leptin (but no influence on resistin nor adiponectin) associated with intervention.

-In vitro studies with breast cancer cell lines suggest that Raspberry Ketones can inhibit the androgen receptor, with an IC50 value of 252uM.
+In vitro studies with breast cancer cell lines suggest that raspberry ketone can inhibit the androgen receptor, with an IC50 value of 252uM.

-A study conducted in rats noted that 1-2% of the diet as raspberry ketones was able to attenuate increases in liver fat associated with a high fat overfeeding diet, with the 2% group not being significantly different than control (control at 10.7+/-1.6mg/g triglycerides in the liver, high fat control at 35.6+/-6.8mg/g, and 2% raspberry ketones at 17.9+/-1.9mg/g).
-These doses were later tested in another rat model of steatohepatitis, and decreases in liver triglycerides and cholesterol was noted with normalization of serum HDL-C and LDL-C; liver enzymes were beneficially influenced, although to a more minor degree.
+A study conducted in rats noted that 1-2% of the diet as raspberry ketone was able to attenuate increases in liver fat associated with a high fat overfeeding diet, with the 2% group not being significantly different than control (control at 10.7+/-1.6mg/g triglycerides in the liver, high fat control at 35.6+/-6.8mg/g, and 2% raspberry ketone at 17.9+/-1.9mg/g).
+These doses were later tested in another rat model of steatohepatitis, and decreases in liver triglycerides and cholesterol were noted with normalization of serum HDL-C and LDL-C. Liver enzymes were beneficially influenced, although to a minor degree.

-It is thought that this is due to a preservation of PPARα and LDL receptors in the livers of rats fed both raspberry ketones and an obesogenic diet.
+It is thought that this is due to a preservation of PPARα and LDL receptors in the livers of rats fed both raspberry ketone and an obesogenic diet.

-Raspberry ketones, used topically, have been found to increase IGF-1 production in the dermis (skin) and may lead to increased hair growth at an 0.01% solution (applied once daily for 5 months).
-These effects seem to be mediated through vanilloid-receptor 1 (VR1) activation, similar to Capsaicin (another compound with a similar structure, but a longer tail).
+Raspberry ketone, used topically as a 0.01% solution applied once daily for 5 months, has been found to increase IGF-1 production in the dermis (skin) and may lead to increased hair growth.
+These effects seem to be mediated through vanilloid-receptor 1 (VR1) activation, similar to Capsaicin, a compound with a similar structure but a longer tail.

-Raspberry ketones have also been linked to increasing skin elasticity at a solution of 0.01% in human females.
+Raspberry ketone has also been linked to increased skin elasticity when administered topically as a solution of 0.01% in human females.

-In regards to safety, a recent review suggested that not enough information exists to draw a conclusion due to small sample sizes.
+In regards to safety during pregnancy, a recent review suggested that not enough information exists to draw a conclusion due to small sample sizes.

-There is not much evidence on the safety threshold on Raspberry ketone in humans due to its relatively new introduction into supplementation.
+There is not much evidence on the safety threshold for raspberry ketone in humans due to its relatively new status as a supplement.